Contact Us for support on (800) 668 1238

 Step 7:

 Inspect the belt.
 Remove the belt cover on the front of the engine and inspect the belts for wear, cracks and fraying.
 If the belts are worn, they should be replaced immediately.
-Worn belts can break when you least expect it so make sure you replace your snow blower belt as soon as you see signs of wear.
+Worn belts can break when you least expect them, so make sure you replace your snow blower belts as soon as you see signs of wear.
 Put the plastic belt cover back in place or order a new one if needed.

 Step 8: